-Prerequisite(s): 20EE22001- Generation and Utilization of Electrical Energy 20EE31001 - Electrical Power Transmission Systems
+Prerequisite(s): 20EE22001 - Generation and Utilization of Electrical Energy 20EE31001 - Electrical Power Transmission Systems

-- 1. To distinguish between transmission and distribution systems - 2.
-To comprehend design considerations of feeders - 3.
-To compute voltage, drop and power loss in feeders - 4.
-To comprehend protection of distribution systems - 5.
-To examine the power factor improvement and voltage control
+- 1. Distinguish between transmission and distribution systems - 2.
+Comprehend design considerations of feeders - 3.
+Compute voltage, drop and power loss in feeders - 4.
+Comprehend protection of distribution systems - 5.
+Examine the power factor improvement and voltage control

-Course Outcomes: At the end of the semester the student would be able to
+Course Outcomes: On completion of the course, the student would be able to